NL-BioImaging/biomero/README.md

 # How to add your new custom workflow
 Building workflows like this will make them more [FAIR](https://www.go-fair.org/fair-principles/) (also for [software](https://fair-software.eu/about)) and uses best practices like code versioning and containerization!

-Also take a look at our in-depth tutorial on adding a Cellprofiler pipeline as a workflow to Omero Slurm Client.
+Also take a look at our in-depth tutorial on adding a Cellprofiler pipeline as a workflow to OMERO Slurm Client.

 Here is a shorter version:
-Say you have a script in Python and you want to make it available on Omero and Slurm.
+Say you have a script in Python and you want to make it available on OMERO and Slurm.

 These are the steps required: